ahoho/proxann/readme.md

 ### Human Annotations

 User responses were collected through Prolific using the `src.annotations.annotation_server` server.
-The collected responses are XXX [confirm whether they are uploaded to Git].
+The collected responses are XXX [update this depending on where the files are saved].
-Here’s an improved version of your section with enhanced clarity, grammar corrections, and better flow:

 ### LLM Annotations

-To obtain LLM annotations, run the `proxann.sh` script with the following parameters:
+To obtain LLM annotations, run the `proxann.py` (or its bash version `bash_scripts/run_proxann.sh`) script with the following parameters:

 - **`--model_type "$MODEL_TYPE"`**
   Specifies the language model(s) to be used for generating annotations.
 Both open-source and closed-source models are supported.
 Refer to `config/config.yaml` for the currently available models.
 New models can be added as needed.